Almost sure approximations and laws of iterated logarithm for signatures: Introduction

 In this paper we will study almost sure (a.s.) approximations for the normalized iterated sums and integrals $\bbS_N^{(\nu)}(t)= N^{-\nu/2}\Sig^{(\nu)}(Nt),\, t\in[0,T]$.
 Under certain weak dependence conditions on the process $\xi$ it was shown in \cite{FK} that there exists a Brownian motion with covariances $\cW$ such that the $\nu$-th term of the, so called, Lyons' extension $\bbW_N^{(\nu)}$ constructed recursively (see (\ref{rec2}) in Section \ref{sec2}) with the rescaled Brownian motion $W_N(s)=N^{-1/2}\cW(Ns)$ and a certain drift term satisfy

 for some $\ve>0$ which does not depend on $N$ and, in fact, this was proved in \cite{FK} for the $p$-variational and not just for the supremum norm.
 This is the strong (or a.s.) invariance principle for iterated sums and integrals and it was proved in \cite{FK} under boundedness and $\phi$-mixing conditions on the process $\xi$ relying heavily on the results and notations of the rough paths theory.
 In this paper we will provide a more direct proof of such results under more general moment and mixing (weak dependence) conditions which will make these results more accessible for a general probability readership.
+Relying on (\ref{1.2}) and the method from \cite{LP} we will derive also the, so called, almost sure central limit theorem for iterated sums and integrals $\bbS_N^{(\nu)}$.

 We will work under the setup of our companion paper \cite{Ki23} where moment estimates for the $p$-variational distance between $\bbS_N^{(\nu)}$ and $\bbW^{(\nu)}_N$ were obtained and will rely here on some of the results from there.
 Still, this paper can be read independently of \cite{Ki23} turning to the latter from time to time for more details as we provide here all necessary setups and statements.
 Of course, both the results from \cite{Ki23} and from here imply, in particular, the weak convergence of distributions of $\bbS_N^{(\nu)}$ to the distribution of $\bbW_N^{(\nu)}$ (which does not depend on $N$).
 The latter does not seem to be stated before \cite{Ki23} in the full generality though for $\nu=1$ and $\nu=2$ this was proved before for certain classes of processes ( see, for instance, \cite{CFKMZ} and references there).

 In the continuous time case we consider two setups.
 The first one is standard in probability when we impose mixing and approximation conditions with respect to a family of $\sig$-algebras indexed by two continuous time parameters on the same probability space on which our continuous time process $\xi$ is defined.
 Since this setup does not have many applications to processes generated by continuous time dynamical systems (flows) we consider also another setup, called suspension, when mixing and approximation conditions are imposed on a discrete time process defined on on a base probability space and the continuous time process $\xi$ moves deterministically for the time determined by certain ceiling function and then jumps to the base according to the above discrete time process.
 This construction is adapted to applications for certain important classes of dynamical systems, i.e. when $\xi(n)=g\circ F^n$ or $\xi(t)=g\circ F^t$ where $F$ is a measure preserving transformation or a continuous time measure preserving flow and $g$ is a (vector) function.
 Unlike \cite{FK} and several other related papers we work under quite general dependence (mixing) and moment conditions and not under specific $\alpha$- or $\phi$-mixing assumptions.